jasonaaronwilson/omni-c/src/README.md

 If you just want to use Omni C, currently just do this:

-1. sudo apt install <prerequisites> (including gcc, clang and lua5.4, lua-filesystem).
+1. sudo apt install <prerequisites> (including gcc, tcc, clang and lua5.4, lua-filesystem).
 Obviously this is specific to your linux flavor.
 1. cd ~
 1. mkdir src
 1. cd src